-4. Asset Tracking for Assets of ANY Size
+4. Asset Tracking (Regardless of Size)

 Commercial, private, and government organizations need to be able to track their valuable assets.
 RastracGo, Rastrac’s newest and smallest GPS tracking device, can meet the tracking needs of assets regardless of their sizes.
 With a lightweight, compact design that is no larger than the size of a credit card, RastracGo is conveniently sized and can be carried on a keychain, zip-tied to a large asset, or slipped inside of a small one, such as a package or envelope.

 The device also is capable of tracking more than just location.
 This portable tracking solution also is capable of detecting sound, light, temperature, humidity, and travel speed, making it invaluable for the transportation of expensive and sensitive assets.

 It’s easy to track and monitor the device via Rastrac’s easy-to-use asset tracking software interface.
 With access to automated, comprehensive reports, you have the data and information you need to manage your fleet and increase its efficiency.
 The kind of data you receive via the software helps you reduce — if not eliminate — hidden expenses that impact your bottom line.